mapninja/CV/README.md

 #### The Stanford Geospatial Center GIS Workshop Series, 2015-present
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
 Workshops are delivered on either ArcGIS, or QGIS, depending on user needs and interests.

-#### MODS Summer Graduate Student Orientation Program, Yale School of Foresty & Environmental Studies, 2006-2014
+#### MODS Summer Graduate Student Orientation Program, Yale School of Forestry & Environmental Studies, 2006-2014
 Applied GIS for Urban Forestry applications including field data collection, management and analysis, using the ongoing and Urban Resource Initiative's New Haven Street Tree Survey.
 Students are oriented to the technology stack used (currently ArcGIS Server and Collector for ArcGIS based), trained and deployed for street tree survey field data collection, then provided instruction in the management and analysis of collected data.
 #### Geospatial Law & Policy, Yale Law School, 2010.
 Co-taught with Dr. Richard Brooks.
 Seminar exploring the intersection of geospatial and location-based technologies, and the legal system.
 Guest lectures included: Pete Schreiber, Esri General Counsel; Mikel Maron, mapgive.state.gov and OSM Foundation; Dr. Scott Edwards, Project Manager, Science for Human Rights, Amnesty International.